ALL ABOUT US

 Currently are classes are R13 but a mature 11-12 year-old is also welcome to try out a class.
 We currently offer kids yoga and mindfulness classes and workshops that also include the big person in their life.
 Join the Tickle My Feet Yoga Facebook group to stay tuned what and when.

 You can buy a class pass by paying in cash at class or via direct debit before.
 See our Rates page for more.

 Are you open all year round?

 Tickle My Feet Yoga closes during New Zealand’s school and public holidays.
 This helps Tickle My Feet Yoga staff to attend professional development as well as take some time to restore and reset with their own families to so they can show up being their best for you.
-On the odd occasion we haven’t been able to help ourselves and have opened on public holidays – post on our Facebook group let you know when.
+On the odd occasion we haven’t been able to help ourselves and have opened on public holidays – a post on our Facebook group will let you know when.